-Excise taxes remitted to tax authorities are government-imposed excise taxes on beer shipments.
-Excise taxes on beer shipments are shown in a separate line item in the consolidated statements of operations as a reduction of sales.
+Excise taxes remitted to tax authorities are government-imposed excise taxes on beer.
+Excise taxes are shown in a separate line item in the consolidated statements of operations as a reduction of sales.
 Excise taxes are recognized as a current liability within accounts payable and other current liabilities on the consolidated balance sheets, with the liability subsequently reduced when the taxes are remitted to the tax authority.